-And yet, the arrival of the Fujifilm X-H1 showed that there was scope for making things that bit better.
-With fleshed-out video options, a generously sized top-plate LCD, an upgraded viewfinder and the advantage of image stabilisation at sensor level, the X-H1 manages to build on a successful concept in a range of useful ways.
+And yet, the arrival of the Fujifilm X-H1 in 2018 showed that there was scope for making things that bit better.
+With fleshed-out video options, a generously sized top-plate LCD, an upgraded viewfinder and the advantage of image stabilization at sensor level, the X-H1 manages to build on a successful concept in a range of useful ways.

 Move forward a couple of years, with the introduction of the Fujifilm X-T3 (opens in new tab) and now the X-T4 (opens in new tab), prices on the X-H1 have got more attractive – particularly if you look around for the best deals.

 On top of all that you get a body that's crafted to be tougher than previous X models, with thicker magnesium alloy used in its build and extra weather seals to make it even better protected against the elements, while the beefy grip allows the camera to balance weightier optics more easily.